poap-xyz/poap-website/README.md

     npm install
     npm run dev

+Make sure to change the faqs link in index.html:46 during development.

 ### Development
 We are using [parcel js](https://parceljs.org) to transpile `.js` and `.scss` files.
 Builds will be created on `dist` folder.